The medical cannabis dispensary Valley Wellness is holding a New Jersey cannabis job fair session with partners at Raritan Valley Community College.

 Trent fostered the education of many cannabis workers prior to opening Valley Wellness.

-Many Medical Cannabis Career Fair Supporters
+Medical NJ Cannabis Career Fair Supporters

 The Greater Raritan Workforce Development Board oversees federally and state funded career services in Hunterdon and Somerset County.